renner/renner.github.io-src/content/streets.md

 photosetId: "72157714758040313"
 ---

-This album contains street photography from around the world, pictures showing houses, streets or other urban things.
+This album contains a small selection of my street photography from around the world.